kanongil/attache/README.md

    * `name` - String with service name, as registered with Consul.
 Default: `"hapi"`.
    * `check` - Object describing optional Consul health check:
      * `path` - String with path to http health check endpoint.
 Return any `2xx` code to indicate "passing", `429` for "warning", and any other response for "failure".
-If `false`, disables health checks.
+If `false`, disables health check.
                 Default: `"/_health"`.
+     * `ttl` - Number with check interval in ms, or a String.
+Default: `undefined`.
      * `interval` - Number with check interval in ms, or a String.
 Default: `"5s"`.
      * `startHealthy` - Boolean, when set starts service in "passing" state.
 Default: `true`.
  * `consul` - Object with consul agent connection information: